rohmerj/HYRISK-vignette/README.md

 ## Description of the case

 The case study is focused on the stability analysis of a dyke described by [@Ferson06].
 The dyke has revetments made of masonry blocks subject to wave action as depicted schematically in the Figure below.
-The stability is estimated as the difference between the dike strength minus the stress acting on it as $Z = strength - stress =\Delta.D -\frac{H.\tan(\alpha)}{\cos(\alpha).M.s^{0.5}}$ where $\Delta$ is the relative density of the revetment blocks, $D$ is their thickness, $\alpha$ is the slope of the revetment.
-The wave characteristics are the significant wave height $H$, and the offshore peak wave steepness *s*.
-The factor $M$ reflects the risk analyst$^{'}$s vision on the uncertainty related to the model itself, i.e. its ability to reproduce reality.
+The stability is estimated as the difference between the dike strength minus the stress acting on it as *Z = strength - stress =Delta*D -H*tan(alpha)/cos(alpha)*M*s^0.5* where *Delta* is the relative density of the revetment blocks, *D* is their thickness, *alpha* is the slope of the revetment.
+The wave characteristics are the significant wave height *H*, and the offshore peak wave steepness *s*.
+The factor *M* reflects the risk analyst's vision on the uncertainty related to the model itself, i.e. its ability to reproduce reality.

-If $Z\ge0$, the dike is stable (the strength is greater than the stress); unstable otherwise.
+If Z<0, the dike is stable (the strength is greater than the stress); unstable otherwise.
-The study is focused on the estimate of the probability for $Z$ to become negative, which is considered a measure of the dike reliability.
+The study is focused on the estimate of the probability for *Z* to become negative, which is considered a measure of the dike reliability.

 ![A schematic overview of the dyke.](images/dyke.png)